Leirvik

-Leirvik is the regional centre of the traditional district of Sunnhordland, and has many public services and offices such as the Sunnhordland District court and the Sunnhordland Museum, as well as many shops and restaurants.
+Leirvik is the regional centre of the traditional district of Sunnhordland, and has many public services and offices such as the Haugaland og Sunnhordland District Court and the Sunnhordland Museum, as well as many shops and restaurants.
 Stord Church and several schools such as Stord Upper Secondary School and Western Norway University of Applied Sciences are all located in the town.

-The 9.8 km2 town has a population (2019) of 14,126 and a population density of 1441 PD/km2.
-The entire municipality has about 18,700 residents in it (2019), so Leirvik has about 75% of the total population of the municipality.
+The 10.34 km2 town has a population (2025) of and a population density of 1428 PD/km2.
+The entire municipality has about 18,700 residents (2019), so Leirvik has about 75% of the total population of the municipality.
 Leirvik is also the largest urban area that is located in a municipality where Nynorsk is the preferred language form.

 Transportation

 The town lies along the European route E39 highway, just east of the Stord Bridge which is part of the Triangle Link which connects a number of islands to the mainland via road bridges and an undersea tunnel.
 There is a ferry quay at Skjersholmane in the western part of the town which has regular ferry connections to the nearby islands of Halsnøya, Fjelbergøya, and Borgundøya which lie to the east in the Hardangerfjorden.
 A regular ferry connection to the nearby island of Huglo departs just north of Leirvik at the quay at Jektavik.
-In the main harbour of Leirvik, there are several daily expressboat departures to nearby islands of Halsnøy, Fjellbergøy and Borgundøy as well as the villages of Husnes, Skånevik and Ølen and the county capital of Bergen.
-Stord Airport is located approximately 12 kilometers west of Leirvik center close to the village of Sagvåg.
-From the main bus terminal of Leirvik, there are local busses, as well as regional express busses towards Bergen to the north and Stavanger to the south.
+In the main harbour of Leirvik, there are several daily express boat departures to nearby islands of Halsnøy, Fjellbergøy and Borgundøy as well as the villages of Husnes, Skånevik and Ølen and the county capital of Bergen.
+Stord Airport is located approximately 12 km west of Leirvik center close to the village of Sagvåg.
+From the main bus terminal of Leirvik, there are local buses, as well as regional express buses towards Bergen to the north and Stavanger to the south.